Rohan-Bharatia/HYDRAlib/.github/CONTRIBUTING.md

 ## Suggesting Features
 Feature requests are appreciated!

-Notify any tier 3 collaborators to get editor access or to push requests.
+Notify any collaborators to get editor access or to push requests.

 ## Contributing Code
 ### Getting Started